julep-ai/julep/sdks/python/julep/api/reference.md

 <dl>
 <dd>

-List undefined items of parent undefined
+List the Transitions of an Execution by id
 </dd>
 </dl>
 </dd>